ip-netns(8) — Linux manual page

 network namespace

-This command allows applications that are network
+This command allows applications that are network namespace

-for the specified network namespace appearing in the
+specified network namespace appearing in the customary

-specific location to their default locations without
+location to their default locations without affecting other

-affecting other processes.
+processes.

 If -all option was specified then cmd will be executed